ufeindt/macronovae-rosswog/README.md

 * column 2: wavelength [Å]
 * column 3: flux [erg s^-1 cm^-2 Å^-1].

-The models can be identified from the file names in the following way:
+Each file has a header with the model parameters but the models can also be identified from the file names in the following way:
 * Dynamic ejecta models for NSNS mergers are named according to the NS masses, i.e. ns12n14 stands for 1.2 and 1.4 M_sun.
 * Dynamic ejecta models for NSBH mergers are numbered according to Table 1 in the paper.
 * Wind models are numbered according as in Table 2 of the paper.